JoshisonGitHub/TypescriptProject/Guide for Learners.md

 ### Faster Error Handling

-As Typescript is much more strict than Javascript, syntax errors and various other non user input errors will be spotted in the interface during build time by Typescript, rather than in the browsers developer console when using Javascript.
+As Typescript is stricter than Javascript, syntax errors and various other non user input errors will be spotted in the interface during build time by Typescript, rather than in the browsers developer console when using Javascript.

 ---